Five Major Global Stories Almost No One Is Talking About

 Several of these events have occurred near military facilities including bases storing American B61 tactical nuclear bombs and French nuclear naval facilities, as well as civilian nuclear power plants.

-Without doubt, Europe is experiencing a wave of unexplained airspace violations centered on military‑adjacent infrastructure just as in the Unites States.
+Without doubt, Europe is experiencing a wave of unexplained airspace violations centered on military‑adjacent infrastructure just as in the United States.

 In conclusion, each of these stories, in its own way, signals a world entering a new era of contested airspace, fragile states, and shifting geopolitical power—developments easy to miss amid the noise of the Iran crisis.